bgamari/ghc-wiki-import/commentary/compiler/deriving-strategies.md

 >
 >
-> (c) Otherwise, if deriving an instance for a newtype and both `-XGeneralizedNewtypeDeriving` and `-XDeriveAnyClass` are enabled, default to `DeriveAnyClass`, but emit a warning stating the ambiguity.
+> (c) Otherwise, if deriving a "standard derivable class" () instance for a newtype, and `-XGeneralizedNewtypeDeriving` is enabled, derive the class using the `GeneralizedNewtypeDeriving` strategy.
 >
 >

 >
 >
+> (d) Otherwise, if deriving an instance for a newtype and both `-XGeneralizedNewtypeDeriving` and `-XDeriveAnyClass` are enabled, default to `DeriveAnyClass`, but emit a warning stating the ambiguity.
+>
+>

+>
+>
-> (d) Otherwise, if deriving an instance for a newtype, the datatype and typeclass can be successfully used with `GeneralizedNewtypeDeriving`, and `-XGeneralizedNewtypeDeriving` is enabled, do so.
+> (e) Otherwise, if deriving an instance for a newtype, the datatype and typeclass can be successfully used with `GeneralizedNewtypeDeriving`, and `-XGeneralizedNewtypeDeriving` is enabled, do so.
 >
 >